seoklab/seoklab.github.io/_posts/README.md

 If a publication is accepted, but not yet published in an issue, set the first digit of the year to `7`, and add `accepted_in: YYYY-MM-DD` to the front matter.
-If the publication is not even published online (i.e., no DOI is available), also add text `*Manuscript in press*` to the content instead redirecting to a DOI.
+If the publication is not even published online (i.e., no DOI is available) omit redirect_to field.
 Full example:

 ```yaml
 # File: _posts/70xx-MM-DD-awesome-title.md